-After selecting a edit box, pressing button could pop up a soft keyboard shown as below.
+After selecting a edit box, pressing (ok) button could pop up a soft keyboard.
+Click "CN"

+or "EN" to switch between Chinese and English.
 Clicking "Caps" can switch between numbers, lowercase letters, capital letters and symbols.
 "Space" is the space key, press it to enter a space; "Backspace" is the backspace key, press it to delete the last character entered.
 Click "OK" to confirm the entry and exit the interface.